s41nt0l3xus/CTF-writeups/sasctf-quals-2025/trust-issues/README.md

 ```
 #### ROP-chain

-Now let's put it all together and build ours ROP-chain.
+Now let's put it all together and build the ROP-chain.

 Addresses we will use:
 ```c